Concrete Stains. Water-Based Eco-Stain

 Semi-transparent Concrete Stains from SureCrete

 Semi-Transparent Concrete Stain - Eco-Stain is an exciting alternative to typical reactive acid stains.
 There are no acids or harmful chemicals integrated in its design.
 Since no chemical reaction takes place, there is no extended waiting time for color to reach full development.
 Cement substitutes will not affect color, unlike reactive acid stains that are dependent upon alkalinity to create a chemical reaction.
-Eco-Stains from SureCrete in blues & greens will not spot black in the presence of moisture and are UV stable.
+Eco-Stains will not spot black in the presence of moisture and are UV stable.

 Water Based Concrete Stains - Eco Stain penetrates the cementitious products to produce color.
 Color may be "built up" without the worry of spending all the alkalinity, as with acid stain.
 Water Based Concrete Stain - Eco-Stain saves time on the job with no rinsing, no mopping, no neutralizing, and no residue.